-.Star Gas Partners' 1998 Annual Report on Form 10-K/A.

-.Star Gas Partners' Quarterly Report on Form 10-Q, dated February 12, 1999.

-.Star Gas Partners' Current Report on Form 8-K, dated November 20, 1998.

-.Star Gas Partners' Current Report on Form 8-K, dated February 18, 1999.
+- .Star Gas Partners' 1998 Annual Report on Form 10-K/A. - .Star Gas Partners' Quarterly Report on Form 10-Q, dated February 12, 1999. - .Star Gas Partners' Current Report on Form 8-K, dated November 20, 1998. - .Star Gas Partners' Current Report on Form 8-K, dated February 18, 1999.

-In addition, all other reports and documents, we have filed under Section 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this prospectus and before this offering shall be deemed incorporated by reference in this prospectus from the date of filing of those reports and documents.
+In addition, all other reports and documents, we have filed under Section $13\,(a)$, $13\,(c)$, 14 or $15\,(d)$ of the Exchange Act after the date of this prospectus and before this offering shall be deemed incorporated by reference in this prospectus from the date of filing of those reports and documents.
 If information in incorporated documents conflicts with information in this prospectus you should rely on the most recent information.
 If information in an incorporated document conflicts with information in another incorporated document, you should rely on the most recent incorporated document.

 This prospectus incorporates documents by reference that are not included with this prospectus.
 These documents, excluding exhibits to the documents, are available without charge, upon oral or written request by any person to whom this prospectus is delivered.
-For documents relating to Star Gas Partners, contact Star Gas Corporation, 2187 Atlantic Street, Stamford, Connecticut 06902, Attention: Richard F. Ambury, Vice President--Finance, telephone (203) 328-7313.
-To ensure timely delivery of the documents, any request should be made by , 1999.
+Contact Star Gas Corporation, 2187 Atlantic Street, Stamford, Connecticut 06902, Attention: Richard F. Ambury, Vice President--Finance, telephone (203) 328-7313.

-UNAUDITED PRO FORMA CONDENSED CONSOLIDATED FINANCIAL INFORMATION the net proceeds from these offerings as described in "Uses of Funds From This Offering and the Debt Offering."
+UNAUDITED PRO FORMA CONDENSED CONSOLIDATED FINANCIAL INFORMATION

+The following unaudited pro forma condensed consolidated financial information gives effect to the acquisition of Petro by Star Gas Partners, the transaction, including this offering, the debt offering and the application of the net proceeds from these offerings as described in "Uses of Funds From This Offering and the Debt Offering."
 The information presented is derived from, should be read in conjunction with, and is qualified in its entirety by, reference to the historical financial statements, and related notes, appearing elsewhere and incorporated by reference in this prospectus.